milonmaze/privacy-terms-observatory/help.dropbox.com/accounts-billing/security/cookies.md

 Dropbox sometimes receives requests from governments for information about users.
 Learn how Dropbox responds to legal requests for information.

 View article
+Other ways to get help
+Community
+Twitter
+Contact support